'Seeing' in astronomy can make or break your observing session. Here's what it is and how to predict it

 How to predict good seeing

 However, the passage of a cold front, replacing previously warmer air with colder air, often causes areas of local convection and turbulent skies giving warning of poor seeing.
-There is also a strong correlation between good seeing and low wind speeds.

-Luckily, you don’t even have to step outside to determine if the seeing conditions are favourable, as there are some excellent online resources to help you.
+Luckily, you don’t have to step outside to determine if the seeing conditions are favourable, as there are some excellent online resources to help you.

 For example, Meteoblue is an excellent weather forecasting site with localised seeing predictions for subscribers and subscription is free.